jopeo/joepo/index.md

 # Hi!
 I'm Joseph ( Joe ) Policarpio

-I am a fourth-year medical student at the [Carle Illinois College of Medicine](https://medicine.illinois.edu/){:target="_blank"}.
+I am a fourth-year medical student at the [Carle Illinois College of Medicine](https://medicine.illinois.edu/){:target="_blank"}, the world's first engineering medical school.

 My professional interests include cardiothoracic surgery and medical education.
+My research interests include applying technologies such as machine learning to both patient care and medical education, with the goal of alleviating administrative burdens and addressing the learning styles of upcoming generations, to better educate leaders and provide excellent, patient-centered care.

+Thanks for visiting my website!

 Here is my [LinkedIn page](https://www.linkedin.com/in/joseph-policarpio){:target="_blank"}.